 Scleroderma and Pregnancy

-Learn about the precautions you should take if you are pregnant, planning to become pregnant or breastfeeding.
+Here’s what you should know if you are pregnant, planning to become pregnant and breastfeed

-The nine months of pregnancy can be among the most exciting in any woman’s life.
+Planning to have a baby can be an exciting time in a couple’s life.
 But if you have systemic sclerosis, or scleroderma, the excitement can be tempered by concerns related to your disease: Will scleroderma affect my baby’s development?
 Will being pregnant make my scleroderma worse?
 Will scleroderma complicate my delivery or affect my ability to breast feed or take care of my child?

 While a diagnosis of scleroderma certainly brings challenges to pregnancy, proper planning and prenatal care can help ensure the best possible outcomes for you and your baby, says Lisa Sammaritano, MD, associate professor of clinical medicine in the Division of Rheumatology at Hospital for Special Surgery – Weill Cornell Medicine.